Nthompson096/rpi-qemu-scripts/README.md

 is a good example.
 You may use whichever size you'd like, just be careful and be sure the guest is shut down.

+# How can I transfer the img to a drive?

+you would enter this command:

+    sudo dd if=/var/lib/libvirt/images/rpi.img of=/dev/sd status=progress bs=4M

+Suppliment the info from the drive you are trying to flash with ``fdisk -l`` or ``blkid`` and replace /dev/sd with that instead.

 ### EoF: